jlhidalgo/golang-web-server/README.md

     cd cmd/web-server
     go build golang-web-server.go
     ```
-    This should generate a binary filed named `golang-web-server` in the current working directory.
+    This should generate a binary file named `golang-web-server` in the current working directory.

 ### Executing program